Hawaiian Pineapple Coconut Poke Cake

 Ingredients

-- 1 15.25 oz French vanilla or Butter cake mix plus ingredients to prepare
+- 1 15.25 oz box yellow cake mix, French vanilla cake mix or butter cake mix plus water, vegetable oil and large eggs to prepare

-- 2 3.4 oz coconut cream instant pudding mix
+- 2 3.4 oz boxes coconut cream instant pudding mix

-- 1 20 oz can crushed pineapple drained
+- 1 20 oz can crushed pineapple, drain (reserve the pineapple juice for the cake batter.)

 - 4 cup half and half